-That definition, in fact, describes the Executive Director of a not for profit with pinpoint accuracy.
+That definition, in fact, describes the Executive Director of a not-for-profit with pinpoint accuracy.

-The senior elected volunteer is the Chair of the Board of Directors
+3. The senior elected volunteer is the Chair of the Board of Directors

-In addition, the Chair is responsible for co-ordinating the activities of the Board in developing the association’s strategic plan, approving the annual budget, monitoring the performance of the organization and determining the compensation of the CEO.
+In addition, the Chair is responsible for coordinating the activities of the Board in developing the association’s strategic plan, approving the annual budget, monitoring the performance of the organization and determining the compensation of the CEO.

-The Board is responsible for determining all governing policies of the association; the CEO is responsible for determining all administrative policies of the association
+4. The Board is responsible for determining all governing policies of the association; the CEO is responsible for determining all administrative policies of the association

 This principle sets the policy-making boundaries for both the volunteer Board of Directors and the CEO.
 Yes, the Board is responsible for policy determination, but that responsibility does not extend to defining administrative policies, for example, in areas such as personnel and finance.

-The Board defines and approves a Code of Conduct for the Directors and a separate Code of Conduct for the CEO
+5. The Board defines and approves a Code of Conduct for the Directors and a separate Code of Conduct for the CEO

-When a Board of Directors articulates its expectations of Directors by establishing a Code of Conduct, three things occur.
+When a Board of Directors articulates its expectations of Directors by establishing a Code of Conduct, three things occur:

-First, Directors are not subsequently surprised by the requirements of their position because they have been forewarned.
+1. Directors are not subsequently surprised by the requirements of their position because they have been forewarned.

-Second, Directors can be held accountable for their volunteer performance.
+2. Directors can be held accountable for their volunteer performance.

-Three different types of committees or task forces exist in the organization
+6. Three different types of committees or task forces exist in the organization

 Policy Task Forces